 Stop 6: Galata Tower

 Galata Tower is pretty much just an observatory but at the top you can get an awesome 360-degree view of Istanbul.
 These pictures don’t really do the city any justice … ;).
-It was so cool to see Istanbul from way up high and get some awesome pictures for our blog.
+It was so cool to see Istanbul from way up high and get some awesome pictures for the blog.

 Stop 7: Hammam